-From postcards on the table at your favorite restaurant to letters after a brief hospital stay tucked in with your prescriptions, surveys represent the most effective way to secure an honest answer to: How did we do?
-More recently, these surveys have made their way into the workplace, providing a method of gauging employee attitudes at the office.
+From postcards on the table at your favorite restaurant to surveys tucked in with your prescriptions after a brief hospital stay, surveys represent the most effective way to secure an honest answer to: How did we do?
+Surveys also provide a method of gauging employee engagement at the office.

-Spending 40 hours or more every week with the same people, there’s no question what type of outlook you want these people to have.
+Spending 40 hours or more every week with the same people, there’s no question what type of outlook you want employees to have.
 A positive employee with a can-do attitude takes the prize every time, and not just because of how pleasant it makes things in the workplace.
-Happy employees create a more efficient office, primarily by sticking around
+Happy employees create a more efficient office, primarily by sticking around.

 Related Employee Surveys

-Employee Attitude Surveys – As demonstrated by this case study, employee attitude surveys can have a tremendous impact on your organization’s profitability.
+Employee Engagement Surveys – As demonstrated by this case study, employee engagement surveys can have a tremendous impact on your organization’s profitability.
 Employee surveys can create a competitive advantage.

 View all Employee Surveys by NBRI.

-Toby Velte, former CEO of FireSummit, Inc., knew the way to his employees’ heart, and it wasn’t increased pay.
+Toby Velte, former CEO of FireSummit, Inc., knew the way to his employees’ hearts, and it wasn’t increased pay.
 He recognized that his employees were after more than just compensation; they wanted to be happy while they were at the office.
-He obliged with supplying a game room, free soda, and network video game sessions.
+He obliged by supplying a game room, free soda, and network video game sessions.

 Surveying employees about their impressions of their employer is the best indicator of the overall culture in a company.
 This culture will permeate every aspect of the organization affecting co-workers and clients alike.
 But just surveying a company’s employees isn’t enough.